-The minimum requirement for having an Australian record time recognised is to:
+The requirements for having an Australian record time recognised are:

-- (a) Have electronic timing; - (b) A continuous video of the heat including showing the time sheet after the completion of the heat.
-The video must be in line with the start finish line, with a clear view of the sensor panels, and the light tree.
-The continuous video must also have a date and the frame counter activated at the time the video evidence is taken. - (c) All passes / exchanges must be clean to qualify for an Australian record. - (d) The electronic judging system must not show any errors or faults and show the heat time after the green light for declaring the winner has been activated. - (e) The heat should be timed with a stopwatch when the video is reviewed.
-The hand timing is to confirm that the tape is of the actual run in question. - (f) To verify a new AFA record time the judge must verify the following using AFA form C.13: Race lane length, jump placement, box throw, jump heights, and height dog measurement.
+- (a) The heat must be run under electronic timing; - (b) A continuous video of the heat must be made that includes the start, all passes and the finish, and showing the console display and the time sheet after the completion of the heat.
+During the heat, the video must be in line with the start / finish line, with a clear view of the gate poles and the light tree; - (c) If the heat is a Handicapped heat, then the handicap actually entered must be recalled to the console display and videoed as part of the continuous take, and verified by the Judge; - (d) The Judge must confirm that the heat was completed in compliance with the Rules of Racing; - (e) The heat must be timed with a stopwatch when the video is reviewed to confirm that the take is of the actual run in question; - (f) The Judge and two neutral members of the AFA Committee must complete and sign Form C13.

-See also Australian Record Times Report ((under the "Members" / "Forms" page on AFA website).
+See also Australian Record Times Report (under the "Members" / "Forms" page on AFA website).